Final Fantasy XV downloadable content: Reception

-According to review aggregator Metacritic, Episode Gladiolus, Episode Gladiolus and Episode Ardyn all received "mixed or average" reviews on the PlayStation 4.
+According to review aggregator Metacritic, Episode Gladiolus, Episode Ignis and Episode Ardyn all received "mixed or average" reviews on the PlayStation 4.

 The Spanish edition of IGN summarised Episode Gladiolus as an add-on that compliments the main narrative, but does not offer anything new or interesting during its playtime of two hours.
 Chris Carter from Destructoid found Episode Gladiolus to be "slightly above average or simply inoffensive", noting that he had hoped for a bit more of the character interactions from the base game, and felt that "Episode" format seems to be more fitting of a compilation edition bundle as opposed to standalone DLC.
 Jonathan Leack said the aspect he disliked most about Episode Gladiolus is that it abandoned most of the qualities that made Final Fantasy XV good, opting to focus on a "dull character" as opposed to the expansive world setting of Eos.
 Andrew Webster of The Verge found the character development lacking in the absence of Gladiolus's companions, though RPGFan's Peter Triezenberg enjoyed the interactions between Gladiolus and Cor.